AnalogJ/justvanish/README.md

 - request that organizations restrict the collection & sale of your personal information
 - request the deletion of your personal information from data brokers & other organizations

+My intent is to have justVanish become a community maintained global registry of databrokers This databroker & organization information is stored following a [structured schema](organization-schema.json) allowing other tools to leverage it (similar to how AdBlock filter lists are maintained https://github.com/topics/adblock-list).

+Ideally there would be a national registry where consumers could "opt-out" themselves, but until regulation supporting that passes, the only alternative is for consumers to exercise their rights themselves.

 # Getting Started